 What is GID in Ubuntu?

-GID is the abbreviation for group identifiers in Linux-based systems.
-GID depicts a unique number for a group of users who share some common entities.
+GID (Group IDentifiers) is a unique number for a group of users who share some common entities.
 A user can belong to multiple groups so it can have multiple GIDs.
 As with the user’s list & UIDs, GIDs are also stored in the /etc/passwd

 file.
 In Ubuntu, like most other Linux distributions for new groups, GID starts from 1000.

-1. Create a User With a Specific UID in Ubuntu
+1. Create a User with Only Specific UID

-Step 01: Create a New User With a Specific UID in Ubuntu
+1. Create a New User with a Specific UID in Ubuntu

 You can create a new user with your desired UID from the terminal using the useradd